krish-navulla/krish-navulla/README.md

-# Welcome to Vamshi Krishna's GitHub Profile
+# Welcome to Krish's GitHub Profile

-👋 Hi, I'm Vamshi Krishna Navulla, currently pursuing Master of Science in Computer Science from the [University at Buffalo, State University of New York](https://engineering.buffalo.edu/computer-science-engineering.html).
+👋 Hi, I'm Vamshi Krishna Navulla, currently pursuing a Master of Science in Computer Science from the [University at Buffalo, State University of New York](https://engineering.buffalo.edu/computer-science-engineering.html).

 ## About Me